blocklessnetwork/codelabs/labs/deploying-a-blockless-node-using-vm/codelab.md

 To connect to the network, we need to prepare the networking agent that is written with golang.

+From inside the `b7s` agent directory, execute the following command

 ```bash
 make
 ```